Skip to main content

 Why do we inspect

-4.1 Inspection is a core activity of CIW and helps ensure that people accessing care and support services are safe, their well-being is promoted and their rights are upheld.
-It is how we drive continual improvement in the social care sector and check that providers of services are meeting their statutory duties.
+4.1 Inspection is a core activity of CIW and helps ensure people accessing care and support services are safe, their well-being is promoted and their rights are upheld.
+It is how we drive continuous improvement in the social care sector and check providers of services are meeting their statutory duties.

-4.2 The work of inspection is guided by the following principles.
+4.2 Our work is guided by the following principles.

 How we inspect